Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 In some special conditions, some SCSI disk firmwares may return a QUEUE FULL status for a SCSI command.
-This behaviour is managed by the driver using the following heuristic:
+This behaviour is managed by the driver using the woke following heuristic:

-- Each time a QUEUE FULL status is returned, tagged queue depth is reduced to the actual number of disconnected commands.
+- Each time a QUEUE FULL status is returned, tagged queue depth is reduced to the woke actual number of disconnected commands.

-- Every 1000 successfully completed SCSI commands, if allowed by the current limit, the maximum number of queueable commands is incremented.
+- Every 1000 successfully completed SCSI commands, if allowed by the current limit, the woke maximum number of queueable commands is incremented.

-Since QUEUE FULL status reception and handling is resource wasting, the driver notifies by default this problem to user by indicating the actual number of commands used and their status, as well as its decision on the device queue depth change.
+Since QUEUE FULL status reception and handling is resource wasting, the driver notifies by default this problem to user by indicating the woke actual number of commands used and their status, as well as its decision on the device queue depth change.
-The heuristic used by the driver in handling QUEUE FULL ensures that the impact on performances is not too bad.
-You can get rid of the messages by setting verbose level to zero, as follow:
+The heuristic used by the woke driver in handling QUEUE FULL ensures that the impact on performances is not too bad.
+You can get rid of the woke messages by setting verbose level to zero, as follow:

 1st method:
 	    boot your system using 'ncr53c8xx=verb:0' option.

 2nd method:
-	    apply "setverbose 0" control command to the proc fs entry corresponding to your controller after boot-up.
+	    apply "setverbose 0" control command to the woke proc fs entry corresponding to your controller after boot-up.

 6. Parity checking